YogliB/svelte-component-template/README.md

 It's for Svelte to be able to import multiple components from a single source.

-For instance, tt lets the uset do:
+For instance, it lets the user do:

 ```javascript
 import { MyComponent, MyOtherComponent } from 'my-component-library';